Jane Preyer

 Jane Preyer (born December 6, 1953) is an American former professional tennis player.

 A native of North Carolina, Preyer competed on the professional tour in the 1970s and 1980s.
-Her best performances included a win over Evonne Goolagong Cawley at the 1981 National Panasonic Classic in Perth and a third round appearance at the 1982 Wimbledon Championships.
+Her best performances included a win over Evonne Goolagong at the 1981 National Panasonic Classic in Perth and a third round appearance at the 1982 Wimbledon Championships.

-Preyer was women's head coach of Duke university for six seasons beginning in 1985 and guided the team to four Atlantic Coast Conference championships.
+Preyer was women's head coach of Duke University for six seasons beginning in 1985 and guided the team to four Atlantic Coast Conference championships.